cdmdotnet/Manatee.Trello/docs/_docs/3-api/Card.md

 **Parameter:** auth

 (Optional) Custom authorization parameters.
-When not provided, [TrelloAuthorization.Default](../TrelloAuthorization#static-trelloauthorization-default--get-) will be used.
+When not provided, Manatee.Trello.TrelloAuthorization.Default will be used.

 #### Remarks